Clemson-Software-Engineering/Recipe-Builder/README.md

 ## Installation

+to clone and work on the repository, you can run the command:
 ```
 git clone https://github.com/Clemson-Software-Engineering/Recipe-Builder.git
 ```
-to install node modules you can run the command
+to install node modules, you can run the command:
 ```
 npm install
 ```